XiaojingGeorgeZhang/H-OBCA/README.md

 1. Change to the directory

-2. Install Julia from https://julialang.org/downloads/ (code tested on version 0.5)
+2. Install Julia from https://julialang.org/downloads/ (code tested on version 0.5.1 and 0.6.0)

 3. Open Julia in terminal